Joanneseiler/ninjacoder-client/README.md

 ## Description

 NinjaCoder provides some free or paid online coding courses videos to children.
 Courses are added by tutors - teachers or web developers.
+Because our website should be suitable for children, we made our design child-friendly and responsive for smartphones and tablets.
 Have a look on our website, [here](https://ninja-coder.herokuapp.com/) !

 ## User Stories